Most people who look after relations or friends are happy to do so, but sometimes they need help and support to continue providing care.

 Everyone needs time off from the physical and mental demands of caring.
 Many carers want to take full responsibility for the person they care for.
 However, it is important that you look after yourself too.

-Arranging a carer's break
+Arranging a carer's respite

 Resources are limited and we must ensure that arranging help, care and support for those in need comes first.
 This may mean that we cannot always provide the carers' breaks that you would like, or meet your needs in the way you might prefer.

-Types of carer's break
+Types of carer's respites